Manifolds with Boundary

 Smooth Invariance of the Boundary

 We come to the theorem that gives the boundary of a smooth manifold its meaning.
-The interior and boundary points were defined existentially — a point is a boundary point if some boundary chart sends it to \(\partial \mathbb{H}^n\) — and the topological invariance theorem, which guarantees the labels are well-defined, was stated without proof because its topological version needs singular homology.
+The interior and boundary points were defined existentially, a point counting as a boundary point if some boundary chart sends it to \(\partial \mathbb{H}^n\).
+The topological invariance theorem guarantees that the labels are well-defined, and it was stated without proof because its topological version needs singular homology.
 For smooth manifolds the same conclusion is available by elementary means, and we prove it in full.

 Theorem: Smooth Invariance of the Boundary